AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/language-support/prepare-sales-insight-for-multi-lingual-support-in-salesforce.md

 >[!NOTE]
 >
->The following screenshots are in French with instructions in English. &nbsp;You'll see the same screens with text in the language you selected in the previous step.
+>The following screenshots are in French with instructions in English.
+You'll see the same screens with text in the language you selected in the previous step.

 1. Under your name, click Setup.